Szuhi/production-ready-serverless-workshop-craftconf/04_Writing integration tests/README.md

 6. Add `init.js` under `steps` folder

-7. Modify `init.js` to the following (using the deployed API Gateway url for the `restaurants_api` environment variable, and use the DynamoDB table you created)
+7. Modify `init.js` to the following (using the deployed API Gateway url for the `restaurants_api` environment variable, and use the DynamoDB table you created). **Don't forget to put your name in the table name**.

 ```javascript
 let initialized = false